 Here are more tips for building your first website

 People buy the benefits of what you do – not the features.
 People want the lifestyle that the renovation will deliver.
 They want to be able to sleep safely at night knowing they won’t be electrocuted by the dodgy power point in the bathroom.
 They want to feel good about conserving water and stopping the irritating noise when they fix the running toilet.

 The other thing to remember is to highlight the value of your service.
 For example, if you are a painter, don’t just say you do 2 coats of paint.
 Tell the client that “Every wall will receive two thorough coats of using premium Brand XYZ paint.
 We recommend this XYZ as it is 100% guaranteed against chipping and fading for 10 years, and is so easy to clean that kids finger marks on the walls come off with just water and a sponge.”

 7. Build Trust

-People want to know why they should trust you to do their work.
+People want to know why they should trust you to do their work and your website needs to demonstrate that you are trustworthy.
 Show you are a real business that can be trusted to deliver quality service and not a fly by night operator.